byte-bento/finbento/README.md

 ---

+## 🗺️ Roadmap

+(COMING SOON)

+---

 ## 🤝 Contributing

-Pull requests and ideas welcome!
+Want to improve FinBento or suggest a new feature?
+Awesome!
+We welcome all kinds of contributions, so let's make FinBento better together!

+To get started:

 1. Fork the repo
-2. Create a branch (`git checkout -b feature/your-feature`)
+2. Create a branch (`git checkout -b feature/awesome-thing`)
-3. Commit with clear messages
+3. Make your changes & commit with clear messages
-4. Push to your fork and open a PR
+4. Push to your fork (`git push origin feature/awesome-thing`)

-> Whether it's bug fixes, content ideas, blog posts, or just feedback — we're all ears.
-Let's make FinBento better together!
+5. Open a Pull Request against `main`

+Be sure to:

+- Review [existing issues](https://github.com/byte-bento/finbento/issues) and add your thoughts
+- Label any bugs you find or feature ideas you want to tackle
+- Follow consistent code style (ESLint rules if you introduce new JS)

+🪄 Whether it’s code, docs, or just ideas - contributions of all kinds are appreciated.

 ---